 Hinting TrueType fonts can be a slow and expensive process, and many fonts lack good hinting totally because they are converted to TrueType from another font format.

 Across Windows rendering environments today, ttfautohint fonts look best with DirectWrite ClearType enabled.
-This is the default for Windows 7.
+This is the default for Windows 7 and newer.
 Good visual results are also seen in recent MacOS X versions and GNU/Linux systems that do use FreeType for rendering.
-Work is now underway to improve quality of older Windows ‘GDI’ rendering.

 The goal of the project is to generate a ‘first pass’ of hinting that font developers can refine further for ultimate quality.